Brijuni Islands National Park off the western coast of Istria

 About Brijuni Islands

-Brijuni National Park is a unique archipelago of 14 islands located just off the western coast of Istria.
-Known for its remarkable blend of natural beauty, archaeological heritage, and modern history, Brijuni offers a very different national park experience compared to Croatia's inland parks.
+Brijuni National Park is a unique archipelago of 14 islands set just off the western coast of Istria.
+Known for its rare blend of natural beauty, archaeological heritage and modern history, Brijuni offers a national park experience unlike Croatia's inland parks.

-Once a favorite retreat of Yugoslav president Josip Broz Tito, the islands are today a protected national park where Mediterranean landscapes, exotic wildlife, Roman ruins, and elegant parkland coexist in a calm, refined atmosphere.
+Once the favourite retreat of Yugoslav president Josip Broz Tito, the islands are today a protected national park where Mediterranean landscapes, exotic wildlife, Roman ruins and elegant parkland coexist in a calm, refined atmosphere.

 Nature Meets History

-Brijuni is ideal for travelers who enjoy gentle nature exploration combined with cultural depth, rather than hiking or adventure-focused parks.
+Brijuni suits travellers who enjoy gentle nature exploration combined with cultural depth, rather than adventure-focused or hiking parks.

 Why Visit Brijuni?